oras-project/oras/docs/proposals/error-handling-guideline.md

 Help: Tag a manifest in a registry or an OCI image layout.
 Run "oras tag -h" for more options and examples
 ```

-- Example 3: When fetching a manifest if no manifest tag or digest is provided
+#### Example 3: When fetching a manifest if no manifest tag or digest is provided

+Current behavior and output:

 ```
 $ oras manifest fetch --oci-layout /tmp/ginkgo1163328512 >>